spencerlievens/prova/docs/design/safe_multisig.md

 With OP_CHECKMULTISIG, as with all standard original Bitcoin outputs, public keys were the norm for specifying transaction destinations.
 Over time, the desire for a more convenient way to direct payments towards destinations arose and the concept of a shortened address-friendly public-key-hash output was created.
 Standard Bitcoin transactions now use this pay-to-public-key-hash output formulation that substitutes a 20-byte public key ripe160 sha256 public key hash for the 33-byte compressed public key.

-RMG transactions build on these ideas, substituting the public keys in OP_CHECKMULTISIG with shortened address-friendly identifiers of two types:
+Prova transactions build on these ideas, substituting the public keys in OP_CHECKMULTISIG with shortened address-friendly identifiers of two types:

 1. ASP KeyIDs: 4-byte, 32 bit unsigned int ids, saving 29 bytes in addresses vs. a pubkey
 2. Public key hashes: 20-byte hashes, saving 13 bytes